-For this recipe you’ll need: olive oil, eggplant, tomatoes, fresh Parmesan, shelf stable Parmesan (green can) eggs, heavy cream, Kalamata olives, fresh basil, garlic, oregano, dried herbes de provence, tart pans
+For this recipe you’ll need: olive oil, eggplant, tomatoes, fresh Parmesan, shelf stable Parmesan (green can) eggs, heavy cream, Kalamata olives, fresh basil, garlic, oregano, dried herbes de provence, and tart pans.

 It was a wonderful ten days!
 We started in Paris and then traveled north, east, south, and finally back to Paris for my birthday before flying home.
 I don’t know if it’s my hypo-thyroid issues or just normal post vacation let down but it has been extremely hard to get back into the swing of things here!
 It didn’t help that I had assignments due for clients within a couple of days of getting home so there was no easing back into my work schedule!

 The food there was glorious and I did enough walking that I didn’t gain a pound!

 The second day in Paris we stopped at a tiny shop for lunch.
 It was a sandwich shop and the foods were displayed in a glass case like a bakery.
 When I saw the aubergine tart I knew immediately that I was going to have it.
 There was no crust — the filling was just held in parchment paper in a small cardboard form.
 It was sprinkled with crumbs and when I pushed my fork into it steam burst out fragrant with oregano and garlic.
 The eggplant was creamy and the whole thing was just indescribable!
 It was perfect with my Merlot.